apache/druid/docs/tutorials/tutorial-latest-by.md

 |`2024-01-01T02:00:00.000Z`|`silly_monkey2`|25|
 |`2024-01-01T03:00:00.000Z`|`funny_bunny1`|10|

-You can set up a periodic batch ingestion job that reindexes modified data into a new datasource for direct querying without grouping to mitigate for the cost of these kinds of queries is to.
+You can set up a periodic batch ingestion job that reindexes modified data into a new datasource for direct querying without grouping to mitigate for the cost of these kinds of queries.

-Alternatively, you can perform ingestion-time aggregation and use the LATEST_BY aggregation at ingestion time to append updates with streaming ingestion into a rolled up datasource.
+Alternatively, you can perform ingestion-time aggregation using LATEST_BY and append updates with streaming ingestion into a rolled up datasource.
 Appending into a time chunk adds new segments and does not perfectly roll up data, so rows may be partial rather than complete rollups, and you may have multiple partially rolled up rows.
-In this case you still need to use GROUP BY query for correct querying of the rolled-up data source, you secan tune automatic compaction right to significantly reduce the number of stale rows and improve your performance
+In this case you still need to use GROUP BY query for correct querying of the rolled-up data source, you can tune automatic compaction right to significantly reduce the number of stale rows and improve your performance

 ## Use delta values and aggregation for updated values